thw0rted/issue-examples/README.md

 ## Results

 A spec-compliant browser will show that the first test, run with `withCredentials = false`, should fail, because the service on port 8002 requires a client cert, while the second test, run with `withCredentials = true`, should succeed and display the client cert CN.
 Non-compliant browsers will make both calls successfully.
 If the second test fails, make sure that you can visit the service on port 8002 directly without any errors.

+A third test has been added for `fetch` with `credentials = "omit"`.
+This should also fail in spec-compliant browsers.